-We are an international multi-ethnic community.
+We are an international community with students from multiple ethnicities and cultural backgrounds.
 We tolerate and respect each other’s views and beliefs even if we do not agree with them.
-If you feel that you have been offended or insulted in any way by another member of the college speak to the appropriate Senior Tutor to discuss it.
+If you feel that you have been offended or insulted in any way by another member of the college, please speak to the appropriate Senior Tutor to discuss it.

 All cases are dealt with in confidence.
 However, it is often necessary to inform Personal Tutors and sometimes other relevant people.
 We will normally specify who this would be.
 Please make it clear if there is anyone whom you would not wish to be informed or involved.

 In addition to support within the Department, it is possible to consult other advisors elsewhere in the College.
 These include Faculty Senior Tutors, the College Student Counsellors and your Hall Warden.
 Full information is available on the College's welfare and advice webpage.

 The Student Counselling Service on Level 4 of the Sherfield Building is independent of the College academic structure.
 Counselling is available free of charge to any student registered with the College, about any personal issue.
 Visit their website or to arrange an appointment you can email or telephone 020-7594 9637.

 The Health Centre, housed in 40 Prince’s Gardens, across Exhibition Road, has drop-in consultations most mornings and offers exam stress counselling amongst many other services.
 You can ring them on 020-7584 6301, or check their website for further information.
 It is recommended that you register with the Health Centre if you are staying in a Hall of Residence.

 Personal Tutors provide a source of support to their tutees, both pastoral and academic.
 Personal Tutors have an important role in encouraging students to seek opportunities and make choices that develop them academically, personally and professionally.
 Personal Tutors should be in regular contact with tutees throughout their time at College.